justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 Render hooks can be used to override markdown to HTML conversions to give full flexibility in how components are presented while staying being able to write markdown.
 As useful as [shortcodes](https://gohugo.io/content-management/shortcodes/) are, they typically aren't compatible with normal markdown editors/viewers, which adds a bit of friction when you need to have two windows open (one for editing, and the other for previewing).

-Full docs are [here](https://gohugo.io/render-hooks/introduction/), but the ones below are the ones I found most useful.
+Full docs are [here](https://gohugo.io/render-hooks/introduction/), but the components  below are the ones I found that I actually wanted to change.

 ## Headings
 Many websites these days have heading anchors that readers can click on, making it easy to reference or share direct sections of a page.
-Fortunately, a simple template can be used to achieve this.
+Although Hugo doesn’t have this behaviour by default, a simple template can be used to achieve this.

 Create the following file:
 ```